Trump Administration To Impose 20 Percent Tariff On Canadian Lumber

 "We tried to negotiate a settlement but we were unable," just as previous administrations were also unable to resolve the dispute with Canada, Mr. Ross said, adding that the Trump administration has notified Canada of its decision."

-Ross's announcement is the beginning of a process involving several U.S. government agencies, which must determine that the domestic timber industry has suffered harm before the tariff can be imposed.
+Ross' announcement is the beginning of a process involving several U.S. government agencies, which must determine that the domestic timber industry has suffered harm before the tariff can be imposed.

-The U.S. timber industry has complained for decades that Canada subsidizes its lumber products which are then sold at below-market prices in the United States.
+The U.S. timber industry has complained for decades that Canada subsidizes its lumber products, which are then sold at below-market prices in the United States.

 Canada objected to the U.S. move, as reported by Reuters: